 The waterfall runs in the massive glacial river Hvítá (White River) which originates in Iceland's second-largest glacier, Langjökull glacier, in the highland above Gullfoss and flows from Lake Hvítárvatn on the east side of the glacier.

 In my last travel-blog, I told you about Mt.
-Kerlingarfjöll in the highland and Jökulfall glacial river, which joins Hvítá river to create this extraordinary waterfall, Gullfoss waterfall, which gives a name to the Golden Circle, Iceland's most popular sightseeing tour.
+Kerlingarfjöll in the highland and Jökulfall glacial river, which joins the Hvítá river to create this extraordinary waterfall, Gullfoss which gives a name to the Golden Circle.

-Seeing that it is the most popular sightseeing tour in Iceland then it is difficult getting a photo without people in it ;)
+The Golden Circle is the most popular sightseeing tour in Iceland and it is difficult getting a photo without people in it

 It is not certain how Gullfoss - the Golden Waterfall - got its name, but there are some speculations: